Battle of Camaret: 18 June 1694

 Since that date the landing beach, stained red with blood, has been known as Trez Rouz (red beach).
 The nearest cliff to where Talmash landed, or the battery which fired the shot that hit him, is still known as Maro ar saozon (the Englishman's death).

-When battle was joined Vauban found himself at Fort du Mengant and only reached the battlefield itself when it was all over.
+When battle was joined Vauban found himself at Fort du Mengant and he only reached the battlefield itself when it was all over.
 In a letter to M. de Pontchartrain from Camaret on 18 June, he wrote:

 Results

-Talmash died of his wounds on his return in Plymouth and England public grief and indignation for the treachery were loudly expressed.
+Talmash died of his wounds on his return in Plymouth.
 After this defeat, the Anglo-Dutch fleet put about and sailed back up the English Channel, bombarding ports such as Dieppe and Le Havre in reprisal.
 Le Havre was severely damaged in a 5-day bombardment, from 26 to 31 July.
 In September, the same fleet attacked Dunkirk and Calais, but their fortifications meant they could fight off the attacks and suffered only minor damage.
 This attack gave Vauban the chance to fortify the coasts around Brest, installing a battery at Portzic, another on île Longue, a third at Plougastel etc...

 To celebrate the victory, Louis XIV struck a medal engraved "Custos orae Armoricae" (guard of the coast of Armorica) and "Angl. et Batav. caesis et fugatis 1694" (the English and the Dutch routed and put to flight 1694).
 By a decision of 23 December 1697 the States of Brittany exempted the inhabitants of Camaret "fully from contributing to fouages, tailles and other taxes which arise in the other parishes of the Province of Brittany".

 The "Camaret Bay letter"

-Searching for a scapegoat after this bloody defeat, many accused John Churchill, disgraced around this time by William III for other reasons, of treason.
+Searching for a scapegoat after this bloody defeat, many accused John Churchill, then out of favour with William III, of treason.
 He was accused of sending a letter to the deposed James II in May 1694 forewarning him of the attack on Brest.
 This is what came to be known as the Camaret Bay letter, and it ran as follows:

 The letter only exists in a French translation and Winston Churchill claimed in his biography of Churchill (his ancestor) that it was a forgery aimed at damaging Marlborough's reputation and that the duke never betrayed William III.
 Even if it is practically certain that Marlborough sent a message across the Channel at the start of May describing the imminent attack on Brest, it is equally certain that the French already knew of the plans for the Brest expedition via other sources.
 David Chandler concluded "the whole episode is so obscure and inconclusive that it is still not possible to make a definite ruling.
 In sum, perhaps we should award Marlborough the benefit of the doubt".